 - Wall power supply, with 30W European socket.

 Design and construction

 On the right there is the power button which integrates the fingerprint sensor, very solid and quality, while on the left there is the volume rocker with two keys, perhaps a little too dancers.
-This is not a light smartphone, it weighs 206 grams, but on the other hand it is decidedly comfortable to use and the processing with which the back cover was made does not make it a victim of fingerprints.
-At the bottom there is the dual-sim trolley, the USB-C input and the only speaker with which the smartphone is equipped in addition, of course, to the ear capsule which, however, does not perform any function for stereophonic sound.
+This is not a light smartphone, it weighs 206 grams, but on the other hand it is very comfortable to use and the processing with which the back cover was made does not make it a victim of fingerprints.
+Below there is the dual-sim trolley, the USB-C input and the only speaker with which the smartphone is equipped as well as, of course, the ear capsule which, however, does not perform any function for stereo sound.